PBCAR/PThelper_Archive/README.md

 ## ii) Calculating Purchase Task Indicators:

-There are two functions which help calculate both the empirical indicators as well as Elasticity for each individual.
+There are two functions which help calculate both the empirical indicators as well as alpha for each individual.

 #### a) Empircal Purchase Task Indicators: